Home 中文

 Conclusion

 Stroke patients demonstrate asymmetric alterations in pelvic tilt and obliquity between the hemiplegic and non-hemiplegic sides during the entire gait cycle.
-During continuous walking, progressive changes occurre in pelvic anterior tilt, range of motion of pelvic tilt and internal rotation on the hemiplegic side, while the non-hemiplegic side showes no symmetrical changes.
-Patients with poor walking ability experience more significant changes in pelvic asymmetry during continuous walking.
+During continuous walking, progressive changes occur in anterior pelvic tilt, range of motion of pelvic tilt, and internal rotation on the hemiplegic side, without corresponding symmetrical changes on the non-hemiplegic side.
+Patients with poorer walking ability demonstrate more significant changes in pelvic asymmetry during continuous walking.

 Key words: Stroke, Gait analysis, Pelvic asymmetry, Rehabilitation